 – New York Times best-selling author Gretchen Reynolds, The First 20 Minutes

-FastCompany.com also called out the immediate impact on the brain of getting away from one’s desk for an activity break.
+The article depicted the immediate impact of getting away from one’s desk for an activity break.
 Check out the below scans of brain activity reported before and after a 20-minute walk:

 Do you take walks while you’re work?
 If not, has this research encouraged you to start?

 Photo credits: Pixabay.com; Fastcompany.com.